-- Facilitated the homebuyer qualification process Scheduled/conducted preliminary and final inspections; - Reviewed budgets and scopes of work for potential acquisitions; - · Administered (reviewed and reconciled) budget including expenditure and revenue projects; - Managed resale escrows; closed 5 resales during this reporting period; - Reconciled project costs to assist with the closing of escrow; - Negotiate and drafted affordable housing agreements for multi-family project; - Managed and oversaw entitlement process for identified redevelopment project with Habitat for Humanity; - Provided project management for Habitat of Humanity Project; - Prepared for HUD onsite monitoring; - Oversaw the transfer of vacant land to Habitat for Humanity for the purposes of constructing a new 8-unit single family subdivision; - Finalized the negotiation of the Affordable Housing Agreement with RHDC for the Adrienne project located at 22862:

-- Facilitated the transfer of the Adrienne property to RHDC; - Assisted with the plan check and approval processes related to Habitat f Humanity - · DRGR reporting.
+- Facilitated the homebuyer qualification process Scheduled/conducted preliminary and final inspections: - Reviewed budgets and scopes of work for potential acquisitions; - Administered (reviewed and reconciled) budget including expenditure and revenue projects; - Managed resale escrows; closed 1 during this reporting period; - · Reconciled project costs to assist with the closing of escrow; - · Negotiate and drafted affordable housing agreements for multi-family project; - Managed and oversaw approval processed for redevelopment project with Habitat for Humanity; - Provided project management for Habitat of Humanity Project; - · Processed construction draws and payments' - · Prepared for HUD onsite monitoring; - Finalized the negotiation of the Affordable Housing Agreement amendment with RHDC for the Adrienne project located at 22862: - Assisted with the plan check and approval processes related to Habitat for Humanity - · DRGR reporting.

-\$69,600.87 of administration funds were expended in administration costs this quarter.
+\$61,428.14 of administration funds were expended in administration costs this quarter.